bagisto/bagisto-docs/create_models.md

 # Override Existing model <a id="override-existing-model"></a>

-Concord is a Laravel Extension that serves as a foundation to build Modules for Laravel Applications on top of Laravel's built in Service Providers.
+Concord is a Laravel Extension that serves as a foundation to build Modules for Laravel Applications on top of Laravel's built-in Service Providers.
 Bagisto uses Concord for managing their modules.
 The concept of model proxies has been introduced.
-Proxies as their name state, will drive you to the actual model class.
+Proxies as their name state will drive you to the actual model class.

 Concord's concept also requires to have an interface `Product` and this way it's possible to freely bind a concrete class to it using Concord's `registerModel()` method.